A group’s solution to streamlining tax obligations

 How can we help?

-If you are interested in streamlining your business’ tax obligations through the fiscal consolidation mechanism, our dedicated team may assist you first by analysing the group’s structure and fiscal position and later with all compliance aspects of the fiscal unit, if an election for fiscal consolidation is made.
-For more information on how we can help, please reach out to our sector leaders below.
+Are you interested in simplifying your business’s tax obligations through the fiscal consolidation mechanism?
+Through our dedicated team we can assist you by analysing your group’s structure and fiscal position, ensuring you’re informed and prepared.
+If an election for fiscal consolidation is made we’ll guide you through all compliance aspects, supporting you every step of the way.
+To discover more about how we can support you, please reach out to our sector leaders below.

 Contact us